 - Relief of pain and inflammation

-- Restoration and maintenance of joint range of motion
+- Restoration and maintenance of a joint range of motion

 - Improvement of muscle strength and endurance